Statutes & Membership fees

 § 1 Name, Location, Fiscal Year

-(1) The association shall be called “Open Metering System Group – OMS-Group.”
-The association shall be registered in the association register.
+(1) The association shall be called “Open Metering System Group – OMS-Group e.
+V. [registered association]” hereinafter referred to as the “OMS-Group”.

 (2) The location of the association is Cologne.